Radha Kalyana

-Radha Kalyana is an Indian Kannada television series, which aired on 15 July 2019 to 3 April 2020 on Zee Kannada and also on ZEE5 even before TV telecast.
-It stars Radhika Rao and Amith Kashyap.
+Radha Kalyana is an Indian Kannada language television series which aired on Zee Kannada.
+It stars Radhika Rao and Amith Kashyap in lead roles.
+It premiered from 15 July 2019 by replacing Jodi Hakki.
 This series is an official remake of Zee Telugu series Maate Mantramu.
-This show has stopped in April 2020 due to COVID-19 pandemic.
+This show abruptly stopped on 3 April 2020 due to COVID-19 pandemic.

 Synopsis

 The story revolves around a beautiful love story of a simple girl and a man, who is known for his arrogant attitude.
 How the girl turns the man into a better human being, forms the crux of the story.